Defining a Machine Learning Workflow

 input_dataset = Dataset.Tabular.from_delimited_files(path=[(datastore, 'sklearn_regression/features.csv')])

-output_dataset = Dataset.Tabular.from_delimited_files(path=[(datastore, 'sklearn_regression/labels.csv')])
+output_dataset = Dataset.Tabular.from_delimited_files(path=[(datastore, 'sklearn_regression/labels.csv')])-

 Register our model using the Python SDK in an IDE